DOD Launches 24/7 Health Care Support for DOD Civilian Employees in Japan

 |0

-This work, DOD Launches 24/7 Health Care Support for DOD Civilian Employees in Japan, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DOD Launches 24/7 Health Care Support for DOD Civilian Employees in Japan, by SSgt Savannah Mesimer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-DOD Launches 24/7 Health Care Support for DOD Civilian Employees in Japan